MilindaV2/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/configure-export-data-lake.md

 3. On the **Advanced tab**, select **Data Lake storage Gen2** \> **Hierarchical namespaces**, and then select **Enabled**.
 If you disable this option, you may not be able to consume data that is written by Finance and Operations apps with services such as Power BI data flows and AI builder.
 4. Select **Review and create**.
 When the deployment is complete, the new resource will be shown in the Azure portal.
-5. Copy and keep the following information from the storage account that you created:
+5. Copy and keep the following information from the storage account that you created

     i.
 In the Azure portal, select the storage account you created.
-Copy and save the <a name="storageaccount"></a>storage account name.
+Copy and save the <a name="storageaccount"></a>**storage account nam8e*.

-    ii.
-On the left navigation pane, select **Settings** \> **Access keys**, and copy the **Connection string** from Key 1 or Key 2.

 ## <a name="createkeyvault"></a>Create a key vault and a secret that contains the storage account